henhouseai/henhouse/context/registry.md

 - BACKEND_DESCRIPTIONS : *Backend type descriptions*
 - BACKEND_DECORATORS : *Decorator names for each backend type*
 - BACKEND_DICTS : *Dictionary names for each backend type*
+- BACKEND_RESPONSE_MODULES : *Response handler class paths for each backend type (excludes 'action' as it's not a delivery backend)*

 #### data managed:
 - backend configuration (source of truth) : *Backend type definitions and mappings*